OpenMDAO/OpenMDAO/openmdao/docs/features/recording/saving_data.rst

 The :code:`includes` and :code:`excludes` recording options provide support for Unix shell-style wildcards, which are not the same as regular expressions.
-The documentation for the :code:`fnmatchcase` function from the Python standard library documents the wildcards: https://docs.python.org/3.8/library/fnmatch.html#fnmatch.fnmatchcase.
+The documentation for the :code:`fnmatchcase` function from the Python standard library documents the `wildcards <https://docs.python.org/3.8/library/fnmatch.html#fnmatch.fnmatchcase>`_.

 Recording Options Precedence
 ----------------------------